Naegleria

-Naegleria /nɛˈɡlɪəriə/ is a free living amoebae protist genus consisting of 47 described species often found in warm aquatic environments as well as soil habitats worldwide.
+Naegleria /nɛˈɡlɪəriə/ is a genus consisting of 47 described species of protozoa often found in warm aquatic environments as well as soil habitats worldwide.
 It has three life cycle forms: the amoeboid stage, the cyst stage, and the flagellated stage, and has been routinely studied for its ease in change from amoeboid to flagellated stages.
-The Naegleria genera became famous when Naegleria fowleri, a human pathogenic strain and the causative agent of primary amoebic meningoencephalitis (PAM), was discovered in 1965.
-Most species in the genus, however, are non pathogenic.
+The Naegleria genera became famous when Naegleria fowleri, the causative agent of the usually fatal human and animal disease primary amoebic meningoencephalitis (PAM), was discovered in 1965.
+Most species in the genus, however, are incapable of causing disease.

 Etymology

 The genus Naegleria is named after the German protozoologist, Kurt Nägler.

 History

 In 1899, Franz Schardinger discovered an amoeba that had the ability to transform into a flagellated stage.
 He named the organism Amoeba gruberi, which was later changed to the genus Naegleria in 1912 by Alexeieff.
 Before 1970, the genus was generally used as a model organism to study the changes from amoeboid to flagellated stages.
 However it garnered much more attention when a human pathogenic species (Naegleria fowleri) was discovered in Australia in 1965, and described in 1970.